-Use Channel 3 for creating snare drum sounds.
+Use the noise channel for creating snare drum sounds.
 The amplitude envelope should have a strong attack and fast decay - try setting it to C1.
 Use the length parameter to create more snappy sounding snares.
 The sweep parameter can be used for adjusting the timbre - sweep values close to EC might prove useful.